-2.7.11 Combined Notice (NOE and 90-Day Notice to Vacate) - Permanent Relocation occupants will be provided with a minimum notice to vacate of 90days prior to requiring that they move (unless the urgent need provisions in 49 CFR 24.203(c)(4) are met).
+2.7.10 Combined Notice (NOE and 90-Day Notice to Vacate) - Permanent Relocation

+NCORR may issue a combined notice that includes the NOE and 90-Day Notice to Vacate as allowed by HUD policy.
+In all such cases, where a Combined Notice is provided, eligible occupants will be provided with a minimum notice to vacate of 90days prior to requiring that they move (unless the urgent need provisions in 49 CFR 24.203(c)(4) are met).